 Last summer, I spent a couple of days at a life-coaching retreat in the countryside.
-For the most part, it was a happy, constructive experience, with lots of time for reflection, a heavenly reflexology session, and sound nuggets of advice from the life-coach, such as YOU CAN’T EAT AN ELEPHANT ALL AT ONCE, which is a metaphor.
+For the most part, it was a happy constructive experience, with time for reflection, a heavenly reflexology session, and sound nuggets of advice from the life-coach, such as YOU CAN’T EAT AN ELEPHANT ALL AT ONCE, which is a metaphor.
 I think.

 On the downside, I flipped.

 It happened on the second afternoon, during a stroll to the village shop to buy a Twirl.
 Afterwards, when I was supposed to be listing practical strategies to manage my time and emotions, I wrote an alternative list, a kind of memo to self.